zjuradoq/BioCRNPyler/docs/membrane_features.rst

 the membrane channel glucose transporter type 1 (GLUT1).

 .. image:: figures/Facilitated_Transport.pdf
-   :alt: Types of membrane transport components and mechanisms
    :align: center

 Consider the following reactions of the transport of glucose by GLUT1.